aethyx/femen/README.md

 * official Logos in use
 * progress bar in Ukrainian colours

-It's working, it's free, lightweight and can be copied to and SD card.
+It's working, it's free, lightweight and can be copied to an SD card.

 Feel free to fork it and/or develop this any further!

 ## Installation